 5.0 Army Construction

-Players must circulate their army list by email to all players no later than 6 pm on the day before the event (or a week before the event if the player proposes an Unbound army, see Section 5.2 below).
+Players must circulate their army list by email to Steve Duall at Stephen.Duall@gmail.com no later than 6 pm on the day before the event (or a week before the event if the player proposes an Unbound army, see Section 5.2 below).
+Steve will then distribute all lists to all players simultaneous that same evening.
+Once circulated, lists cannot be changed.
 Battlescribe is the preferred format, but any method that clearly provides a list of units, upgrades taken, points, and detachment structure is allowed.
 Please bring three print outs of your list to share with other players.
 Please bring a print out of any Detachment or Formation special rules to share with players.

 5.1 Point Size

 Each army operates at up to 2000 points.
-With seven players, there will be 14,000 points of models on the table during the game (!).

 5.2 Sources